r-dube/pickingflowers/cnex.md

 In June 2017, Huawei contacted the distributor to buy a CNEX controller.
 This contact was odd because, CNEX had not previously disclosed its distributor or part numbers to Huawei.
 The only person who had the complete ordering information was Mao.
-Huawei had learned the ordering information through Mao - after all, Mao had providing updates to Huawei as he attempted to reverse-engineer the CNEX controller.
+Huawei had learned the ordering information through Mao - after all, Mao had been providing updates to Huawei as he attempted to reverse-engineer the CNEX controller.

 Had Huawei been successfull in procuring the part, they could conduct reverse-engineering on their own or provide Mao with a replacement board to continue his work.

-In July 2017, when CNEX learned of Huawei's clanderstine attempt to buy the controller, it cut-off technical support to Mao.
+In July 2017, when CNEX learned of Huawei's clandestine attempt to buy the controller, it cut-off technical support to Mao.
-Mao was no stuck.
+Mao was now stuck.

+### Mao uses his Texas contacts
+It turns out that Mao knew the first academician at the University of Texas at Arlington.
+They had published a few papers together and their relationship preceded Mao's CNEX project.
+Mao also knew that the Texas academician had considered purchasing a CNEX controller.

+Mao contacted this academician to lobby for access to the controller.
+While this Texas academician did not have the controller, his colleague did.
+It appears that Mao worked out a deal with the two academicians to get short-term remot-access to the CNEX controller(s) in Texas.

+Through out the reverse-engineering project, Mao provided progress reports and information on the inner workings of the CNEX controller to multiple Huawei employees.

 ## Destabalizing CNEX
 Huawei took some additional steps to destabilize CNEX.